SAP-samples/teched2023-XP265/exercises/ex3/README.md

 ## Summary
-After completing these steps you will have created...
+After completing these steps you will have learned how to master the Validate Job.